-The ecological crisis and climate shift require a detailed review of our economic system, to make it compatible with the physical limits of the planet.
-The desire to reconcile preservation of resources, the limitation of global warming, and world economic growth finds in the concept of "green growth" the ideal theoretical solution: the ecological transition would in practice become "sustainable growth," within which the economy and ecology would develop without compromising each other.
+The ecological crisis and climate drift require a detailed review of our economic system, to make it compatible with the physical limits of the planet.
+The desire to reconcile preservation of resources, the limitation of global warming, and world economic growth finds in the concept of "green growth" the ideal theoretical solution: the ecological transition would in practice become "sustainable growth," within which the economy and ecology would develop without one compromising each other.

-Having been a central theme of government policies since the Rio +20 conference in 2012, the concept of green growth thus seeks to make the preservation of the planet's habitability and sustained economic growth coexist.

-concerns and warnings of the scientific sphere faced with the threat of global warming and generalized harm to the environment.
+Having been a central theme of government policies since the Rio +20 conference in 2012, the concept of green growth thus seeks to the make preservation of the planet's habitability and sustained economic growth coexist.
+In the political and economic world, it has become the dominant response to the concerns and warnings of the scientific sphere faced with the threat of global warming and generalized harm to the environment.